-Our ongoing research on U.S. holiday shoppers reveals that the convergence of trends begun in years past and catalyzed by the coronavirus in 2020 may lead to the demise of Black Friday as we knew it.
+Our ongoing research on U.S. holiday shopping reveals that the convergence of trends begun in years past and catalyzed by the coronavirus in 2020 may lead to the demise of Black Friday as we knew it.
 Brands and retailers relying on this annual shopping holiday – and the foot traffic that has historically accompanied it – now need to plan for increasingly digital and dispersed holiday seasons.

 This analysis was authored by Victoria Sakal, Morning Consult’s managing director of Brand Intelligence.